 S.No.
 Ind AS 33 AS 20 1.
-Ordinary shares to be issued upon conversion of a mandatorily convertible instrument are included in the calculation of basic EPS from the date the contract is entered into.
-2. Disclosure is required for instruments (including contingently issuable shares) that could potentially dilute basic earnings per share in the future but were not included in the calculation of diluted earnings per share because they are anti-dilutive for the periods presented. disclosures are 3.
+Ordinary shares to be issued upon conversion of a mandatorily convertible instrument are included in the calculation of basic EPS from the date the requirement is contract is entered into. specified in Ind AS.

+S.No.
+Ind AS 33 AS 20 2.
+Disclosure is required for instruments (including contingently issuable shares) that could potentially dilute basic earnings per share in the future but were not included in the calculation of diluted earnings per share because they are anti-dilutive for the periods presented. disclosures are 3.
 Ordinary shares that are issuable solely after a passage of time are not treated as contingently issuable shares because passage of time is a certainty.
 No specific guidelines included.
-4. Outstanding ordinary shares that are contingently returnable are not treated as outstanding and are ignored in the calculation of basic EPS until the shares are no longer subject to recall. e
+4. Outstanding ordinary shares that are contingently returnable are not treated as outstanding and are ignored in the calculation of basic EPS until the shares are no longer subject to recall.